hieuvp/learning-kubernetes/09-kubernetes-service-accounts/README.md

   --header "Authorization: Bearer ${TOKEN}"

 # Let's now try something more ambitious,
-# use this token to list all the Pods within the default Namespace
+# use this token to list all the Pods within the default namespace
 curl https://kubernetes/api/v1/namespaces/default/pods --insecure \
   --header "Authorization: Bearer ${TOKEN}"
 ```